hiteshchoudhary/apihub/README.md

 [Swagger Docs](https://api.freeapi.app): https://api.freeapi.app

 NOTE: Swagger docs are auto generated from the `swagger.yaml` file.
 While running the project locally, make sure you change the url to `http://localhost:<port_from_.env>/api/v1` in the swagger docs `servers/url` field.

+Everything is working just fine. it is my practice to learn how to contribute